How to Manage Pests

 Young are generally born in April or May, but earlier and later litters are not uncommon.
 Litter size ranges from three to six young, averaging about four.
 Family groups usually remain together for the first year; the year-old young begin to assert their independence the following year when the new litter arrives.
 Because of the availability of food and den sites, urban and suburban raccoon populations can become very large.

 In California raccoons are classified as furbearers.
-The fur harvest season is set by the California Department of Fish and Game, which further determines when and how raccoons may be taken.
+The fur harvest season is set by the California Department of Fish and Wildlife, which further determines when and how raccoons may be taken.
 Raccoons causing damage may be taken at any time by legal means.
 The California Department of Fish and Game Regulations prohibit the relocation of raccoons and other wildlife without written permission of the Department.
-For further information, contact the Department of Fish and Game.
+For further information, contact the Department of Fish and Wildlife.

 If possible, remove woodpiles or other materials raccoons can den in or under.
 Thinning out overgrown shrubbery will reduce cover.
-To reduce access to the roof, tree branches that overhang rooftops should be cut back if possible, leaving a gap of at least 5 feet between the roof and the tree.
+To reduce access to the roof, tree branches that overhang rooftops should be cut back; if possible, leaving a gap of at least 5 feet between the roof and the tree.
 Trellises and arbors attached to homes may facilitate access to the roof and consideration should be given to their removal.
 While habitat modification is often helpful, it is rarely a total solution.

-Exclusion is the key to eliminating den sites, but remember that raccoons are powerful animals and can become vicious when cornered.
+Exclusion is the key to eliminating den sites but remember that raccoons are powerful animals and can become vicious when cornered.
 Their front paws are handlike, with toes that are long, flexible, and considerably dexterous.
 Raccoons are known to unhook simple latches.

 Ordinary fences will not keep raccoons from gardens or yards, as the animals will either dig under or climb over them.
 Raccoons readily locate weaknesses in fences and will rip off loose boards or enlarge holes in wire fences for easy access.
 By exploiting the raccoon’s sensitivity to electric shock, an ordinary fence can be made raccoon-proof by adding a single electrified strand of wire 8 inches above the ground and about 8 inches out from the base of the fence.
 A pulsating high-voltage, low-amperage fence charger, similar to that used for confining cattle, is used to electrify the fence.
 Electrified wire wrapped around the trunk of a tree will discourage climbing.
 A low, two-wire electric fence can be very effective for excluding raccoons from sweet corn, melons, and other highly preferred crops.
 The two wires are fastened on evenly spaced wooden posts; one wire is 6 inches above the ground and the other is 12 inches above the ground.
 The fence charger needs to be activated only from dusk to dawn.
 This type of low electric fence can be installed around a newly laid sod lawn to prevent raccoons from rolling back the new sod in search of insects or grubs.
 The fence is removed once the turf has taken root.
 Such fences around ponds are sometimes used to protect koi and goldfish from raccoons.

-Before installing an electric fence, explore the pros and cons of its use and, if used, be sure the electric charger is appropriate for the task.
+Before installing an electric fence, explore the pros and cons of its use; and, if used, be sure the electric charger is appropriate for the task.
 Remember that electrified fences are not appropriate for all situations, must be installed properly, and should always be identified with warning signs.

 Raccoons are fairly easy to trap; however, occasionally a clever and cunning animal will be quite elusive.
 A live cage-type trap is usually the preferred trap for homeowners, although others are available that may be used by professionals to capture the more difficult animals.
 The single-door trap should be sturdily constructed and its dimensions should be at least 10 x 12 x 32 inches.
 Larger 15 x 15 x 36 inch traps are even better.
 Canned tuna or canned fish-flavored cat food make excellent baits but may also attract nontarget cats and dogs.
 To avoid catching cats, try using marshmallows, grapes, prunes, peanut butter, or sweet rolls.
 Small pieces of bait should be placed along a path leading up to the trap.
 The rear of the trap should be covered with 1/2-inch wire mesh to prevent the raccoon from reaching through the trap from the outside to steal the bait.
 Traps should be well anchored to the ground or weighted to prevent the animal from tipping the trap over to obtain the bait.
 Traps should be set at night and closed in the morning to avoid trapping nontargets.
 Remember, raccoons are intelligent and clever animals.
 They are also powerful and can be vicious when trapped or cornered.